Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: Introduction

-There are already some approaches for obtaining regression models from data distributed across several sites, but these are frequently limited in the number of candidate markers that can be taken into account.
+Some approaches already exist for obtaining regression models from data distributed across several sites under data protection constraints, but these are frequently limited in the number of candidate markers that can be taken into account.
 For example, He et al. proposed a sparse meta-analysis algorithm for high-dimensional data solely based on aggregated data \cite{He2016a}.
-The algorithm uses ordinary least-squares estimates, and thus the number of potential covariates needs to be smaller or equal to the number of participants.
-Other methods implement data protection by input perturbation \cite{Simmons2016a}, meaning that there is an information loss beforehand.
+The algorithm uses ordinary least-squares estimates, and thus the number of potential covariates needs to be smaller than or equal to the number of participants.
+Other methods implement data protection by input perturbation \cite{Simmons2016a,leng2022federated}, meaning that there is an information loss beforehand.
 Jones et al. proposed a generalized linear model based on aggregated data which yields the same result as the model based on individual-level data \cite{Jones2012}.
 Lu et al. developed a similar approach in the setting of survival data for the Cox model \cite{Lu2015}, and Emam et al. derived the same result for logistic regression \cite{Emam2013}.
 Similar approaches have also been implemented in the DataSHIELD software framework \cite{Gaye2014a}, which enables straightforward use in projects.
-Unfortunately, these approaches cannot deal with a number of markers that might be larger than the total number of samples over all sites.
-While the method proposed by Li et al. can handle this kind of data in regularized logistic regression models \cite{Li2016}, no automated variable selection for obtaining a small set of potentially important markers is provided.
+Unfortunately, all of these approaches have in common that they cannot deal with the situation where the number of markers is larger than the total number of samples over all sites.
+While the method proposed by Li et al. can handle this kind of data in regularized logistic regression models \cite{Li2016}, no automated variable selection to obtain a small set of potentially important markers is provided.
+Alternative methods reformulate the problem into a separable form, but offer no garuentees for privacy protection \cite{5496140}.
+Often, univariable meta-regression approaches are used.
+It has been shown that penalized multivariable regression approaches outperform single biomarker analysis while simultaneously selecting a sparse set of biomarkers (including most of the informative ones) and handling correlated data \cite{Ayers2010}.
+In general, sparse multivariable regression approaches have gained importance in the field of genomic data analysis \cite{Zhu2017,Liu2007}.
+To the best of our knowledge, however, none of these approaches have yet been transferred to distributed data settings.